-The Backpack Program feeds chronically hungry school children in 18 local schools by providing them with a backpack of nutritious, easy-to-prepare food.
+The Backpack Program feeds more than 600 chronically hungry school children in 19 local schools by providing them with a backpack of nutritious, easy-to-prepare food.
 Backpacks are usually filled on Fridays or before school vacations.

-Students in our Culinary Training Program work beside FoodBank chefs to prepare 100 daily hot meals for children at after-school programs at the Boys and Girls Clubs in Asbury Park and Red Bank.
+Students in our Culinary Training Program work beside FoodBank chefs to prepare an average 120 daily hot meals for children at after-school programs at the Boys and Girls Clubs in Asbury Park and Red Bank.